-I am a doctoral student at Virginia Polytechnic Institute and State University as well as a Technical Intern 3 for Applied Research Associates.
+I am a doctoral student at Virginia Polytechnic Institute and State University.
 My research interests include:

 • Hate Groups